Fort Washington, Maryland: Civil War

 Upon the outbreak of the American Civil War, fearing for the safety of Washington in case of attack, Secretary of the Navy Isaac Toucey ordered a detachment of US Marines to garrison the fort.

 In May 1865 Secretary of the Navy Gideon Welles ordered the Potomac Flotilla reduced to half strength due to cessation of hostilities.
 This included the removal of the Marines from Fort Washington.

 Twentieth century to present

 Near the fort are many riverfront homes, two marinas, two community pools, and National Golf Club.
-The area was rural until about 1960 when suburban growth began and is continuing to grow, adding new, large family homes in small developments next to older existing developments.
+The area was rural until about 1960, when suburban growth began.
 Until the founding of the Oxon Hill post office about 1960, the Fort Washington area generally used the mailing address Washington, D.C., except for the few years that Friendly had a post office.
-About 1980 the postal service split the Fort Washington area from Oxon Hill, defining it as a separate town name.
+In 1980, the postal service split the Fort Washington area from Oxon Hill, defining it as a separate town name.
 At that time, to make mail sorting easier, they drew the boundary between the two communities to conform to already existing zip code boundaries.
-The end result sometimes confuses people, since the northern end of the Fort Washington postal area (near the Beltway) identifies more with the communities Oxon Hill or Temple Hills / Camp Springs but still uses a Fort Washington mailing address.
+The end result sometimes confuses people, since the northern end of the Fort Washington postal area (near the Beltway) identifies more with the communities of Oxon Hill or Temple Hills / Camp Springs but still uses a Fort Washington mailing address.